vitnotes/CFOC191M/2022/Playlists.md

 ## Forests and their Management 2022 Assignment Questions
+The answers given in this videos may or may not be correct.
 - **Assignment 1:** https://youtu.be/xr5l8CkSxA8?si=U3l4QZSvjFp31Tvu
 - **Assignment 2:** https://youtu.be/QmSOYKluIoI?si=gl6zNuIu4EbRWde_
 - **Assignment 3:** https://youtu.be/r5fV0fRT0Fc?si=fqVMMJBky5RIVmFT